Myoglobinuria (myoglobin bodies in the urine)

-Myoglobinuria - is the appearance of myoglobin in the urine.
-Myoglobin - a protein pigment of muscle cells.
-Regarded as a primitive respiratory pigment, which performs the role of short-term muscle reserve of oxygen and is part of the transport of oxygen inside the cells.
-Myoglobinuria precedes mioglobinemiya.
+Myoglobinuria is the appearance of myoglobin in the urine.
+Myoglobin is a pigment-protein in muscle cells.
+It is considered a primitive respiratory pigment that acts as a short-term oxygen reserve in muscles and is part of the oxygen transport system within cells.
+Myoglobinuria is preceded by myoglobinemia.

-Myoglobin is released in urine when its concentration in the blood reaches 9.12 mmol / liter.
-The urine becomes red, then 2-3 hours becomes brown, sharply acidic urine pH, proteinuria is detected, can be cylindruria.
+Myoglobin is excreted in the urine when its concentration in the blood reaches 9-12 μmol / L. Urine becomes red, then after 2-3 hours it becomes brown, urine pH is sharply acidic, proteinuria is detected, and there may be cylindruria.

 - idiopathic myoglobinuria